track-asia/trackasia-directions-swift/README.md

 To run (and build if it wasn't yet) `MapboxDirectionsCLI` and see usage:

-1. `swift run trackasia-directions-swift -h`
+1. `swift run mapbox-directions-swift -h`

 For further details, see the [MapboxDirectionsCLI documentation](CommandLineTool.md).